iPhone X Battery Case By Mophie Possibly Leaked Ahead Of Product Release

 — mophie (@mophie) March 27, 2018

 This isn’t the first time that the new Mophie Juice Pack Air for iPhone X was mentioned as coming soon.
-The Wireless Power Consortium’s QI Certified Product Database also had a reveal of the upcoming accessory, as of last month, per 9 to 5 Mac.
+The Wireless Power Consortium’s QI Certified Product Database also had a reveal of the upcoming accessory, as of last month, according to 9 to 5 Mac.

 The $90 price that was shown in the leaked product listing is $10 less than the previous Juice Pack Air accessories from Mophie.
 That could be a sale for the initial release or the firm price point.
 As far as a release date for the new Mophie Juice Pack Air for the iPhone X, that is still unknown, but the latest product listing leak from AT&T seems to indicate the release is coming in the very near future.